Organized in 1999 as Asia Rice Foundation USA

 Our Mission: Contribute toward a world that can feed itself, treasure the rich heritage of rice cultures, and value rice growing land as a precious resource .

-Join GRRF as a Member and attend the 2024 Annual Meeting and IRRI Reunion
+Join GRRF as a Member and attend the 2025 Annual Meeting

 for more information visit our News page